History of ISO/RTOs

 ISO and RTOs provides open and non-discriminatory access to the wholesale transmission grid, supported by a competitive energy market and comprehensive infrastructure planning efforts.
 Along with facilitating open-access to transmission, ISOs operate the transmission system independently of, and foster competition for electricity generation among, wholesale market participants.
 While utilities still own transmission assets, the ISO acts as a traffic controller by routing electrons, maximizing the use of the transmission system and generation resources, and supervising maintenance of the lines.
 All ISOs and RTOs have energy and ancillary services markets in which buyers and sellers could bid for or offer generation.
 The ISOs and RTOs use bid-based markets to determine economic dispatch.
 While major sections of the country operate under more traditional market structures, two-thirds of the nation’s electricity load is served in ISO/RTO regions.

 - A full network model that analyzes generation and transmission schedules submitted a day in advance to better manage or avoid real-time bottlenecks.

 - An integrated forward market that provides a one-stop shop for trading and analyzing the electricity bids, transmission capacity and reserves needed to keep the grid in balance.

 - Locational marginal pricing that creates a highly transparent system that prices electricity based on the cost of generating and delivering it.

 - Enhanced reliability because ISO span large geographic areas, regional markets optimize the power grid by promoting efficiency through resource sharing.

 - Efficient grid dispatch through the use of advanced technologies and market-driven incentives, the performance of power plants within regional markets tends to be better than in areas under monopoly control.

-Benefits of participating in the EIM
+Benefits of participating in an Energy Market

 The EIM dispatches resources across balancing areas to balance energy increasing regional coordination from energy generation and delivery in four main areas: